 After spending my formative years as a stills photographer, I happened across the work of John Heartfield, Hannah Höch and the 1920's Dadaists.
 Although I come from a lineage of photographers, and grew up camera in hand since age 6, I had never seen photography used in this way.
 These works inspired me to expand the narrative direction of my own photo-based work, through the use of collage.

 The moon and cosmos are repeating motifs in my work.
 Growing up in the sixties, there was so much about the moon in popular culture, with Kennedy orchestrating the moon shot, and Neil Armstrong the first to walk on the moon.
-It was all very exciting, smelled of "the future" with a whiff of Cold War hidden beneath the surface.
+It was all very exciting, with a sense of "the future" and the Cold War hiding beneath the surface.
 Glued to our television sets, this event was perhaps the first truly global, socialized, media spectacle.
 There is something about our moon, a distant friend, always present but untouchable, that preoccupies humankind even today.

 Coinciding with material from this more recent age, I also mine popular culture references from the 1940's.
 Theses earlier sources speak to me about my relationship with my father and his stories of escape from persecution in Hungary at that time.
 I am the product of his ingenuity and survival through an incredibly difficult epoch.
 This is my history; his stories were, literally, my bedtime stories.
 And so when I see advertising from the 1940's, I am drawn back to those stories, my childhood, and my late father.
 It's a comfort zone, but it also encourages me to ask questions about who I am, and my own identity.